Tomorrow there will be Haf as many of us!!

 Favourite thing to do in my job: Seeing theory play out in the real world.
 It’s like predicting the future…

-I’m a PhD Student working with some of the most powerful lasers in the world to generate tailor made x-ray pulses capable of imaging industrial scale objects.
+My Work: I’m a PhD Student working with some of the most powerful lasers in the world to generate tailor made x-ray pulses capable of imaging industrial scale objects.

 First year PhD student working at Rutherford Appleton Laboratory to delivery high resolution radiographs for industry applications.
 Laser-Solid interactions produce incredibly bright and energetic x-ray sources, capable of imaging complex and dense objects on a single shot basis.